ArkEcosystemArchive/legacy-docs/general/03_ConsensusMechanism/consensus_mechanism.md

 For a Delegated Proof of Stake system like Ark's, the network supply capacity of a single permissioned node is far greater than a Proof of Work node's share in the computing power.
 A more redundant path to validity ensures users of the network always keep the time to confirm at a minimum in exchange for possible errors in computation that could be buried and nullified by a more extensive group of validators.
 Traditional Proof of Stake has reduced redundancy by randomly selecting from a larger pool of peers.

 # Delegated Byzantine Fault Tolerance
+This algorithm, abbreviated dBFT, is mainly used by the Blockchain giant NEO (previously Antshares).
+It relies on delegated book-keepers to reach a threshold and establish blocks as being valid.

+The voters use their coins to elect a set of nodes who are in charge of agreeing on whether or not blocks are valid.
+This mechanism provides a high level of finality, where once a block is validated there is no chance of it being obfuscated in the future; there are no forks.
+For Neo, the minimum number of book-keepers must be in accord regarding the block.
+This also accounts for nodes being unavailable or acting arbitrarily.

+This mechanism is similar to dPoS, where the main difference relies on the block validation properties.
+In dPoS, the nodes with larger stakes have a higher chance of being awarded the right to mine a single block, whereas in dBFT consensus the book-keepers validate the blocks together.
+The risks of bad behaviour leading to a faulty ledger are reduced, as the validation process isn't up to a single node at a time.

+This way of agreeing on the history of blocks poses centralization issues in the sense that there is an elite group of people who are responsible for maintaining the ledger.
+The risks of fraudulent behaviour could be high depending on the initial repartition of wealth.
 # Simplified Byzantine Fault Tolerance

 # Redundant Byzantine Fault Tolerance